xpqz/documentation/language-reference/docs/language-reference-guide/system-functions/system-functions-categorised/stack-and-workspace/stack-and-workspace-information/nl.md

 <h1 class="heading"><span class="name">Name List</span><span class="command">R←{X}⎕NL Y</span></h1>

 `Y` must be a simple numeric scalar or vector containing one or more of the values for name-class.
-See also ["Name Classification: " on page 1](../../../system-functions-a-z/system-functions-a-z/nc.md).
+See also ["Name Classification: "](../../../system-functions-a-z/system-functions-a-z/nc.md).

 `X` is optional.
 If present, it must be a simple character scalar or vector. `R` is a list of the names of active objects whose name-class is included in `Y` in standard sorted order.